Spodymun/lio-sam-carusi/README.md

 # Starting the System

-After the quick-start installation, start each component in its own terminal.
+After the quick-start installation, start each component in its own terminal (you need to open distrobox each time).

 If you chose the from-scratch installation, first complete the **From-Scratch Manual Changes Tutorial** below and then come back to this section.